 If you have a question for which you can’t find an answer here, or if have suggestions for missing features, you can contact us.

-No, you are no longer able to use FTP.
-After the migration from KDC to KDP, the way you download data has changed.
-FTP and HTTP downloads have been replaced by API downloads.
+No, you can no longer use FTP to access KDP datasets.
+With the migration from KDC to KDP, FTP downloads have been replaced by API downloads.

 {